-There is a flat rate of PIT since 2013, which has been reduced to 15%, and it is generally applicable both to active (e.g. employment, assignment fee) and passive incomes (e.g. capital gains, dividend and interest).
+There is a flat-rate PIT of 15%, and it is generally applicable both to active (e.g. employment, assignment fee) and passive incomes (e.g. capital gains, dividend and interest).
 Tax payable on active incomes is reduced by a family tax allowance.

-Active incomes fall under the scope of the SSC system: social security contributions payable by the individuals concerned equal altogether 18.5%; the employer’s contribution has been reduced to 23.5%.
-Passive incomes are subject to different rates of health care tax depending on the income type: 14% with a low threshold (e.g. on dividends, capital gains, real estate rental income); or 27% (e.g. income on selling rights); or they are exempt from health care tax (e.g. capital gain on shares of stock exchange, or interest).
+Active incomes fall under the scope of the SSC system: social security contributions payable by the individuals concerned equal altogether 18.5%; the employer’s contribution is 19.5%.
+Some passive incomes are also subject to 19,5% SSC, however, in the case of dividends there is an upper limit.
+Other types of passive income (e.g. capital gain on shares of stock exchange, or interest) are exempt from SSC.

-Benefits-in-kind are taxed at two rates: PIT plus health care tax calculated on a special tax base altogether amounting to 34.22% or 43.66% and payable only by the employer.
-The examples below show the wage cost of the employer and employee at the minimum wage level and at the average wage in the private sector.
+Benefits-in-kind are taxed at two rates: PIT plus SSC calculated on a special tax base altogether amounting to 40,71% or 34,5% and payable only by the employer.
+However, as of 2019, most types of benefits-in-kind shall be taxed as normal employment income.

 |Wage related taxes in Hungary||Minimum wage||Average wage in private sector|